Ozark Blue-Cranberry Pie

 - Between sheets of waxed paper, roll each half into a circle large enough to fit a 9-in. pie pan.
 Press one circle into the pan; set aside the second circle.

-- For filling, combine cranberry sauce, sugars, flour, cornstarch, orange juice, orange peel and salt in a large bowl.
+- For filling, combine cranberry sauce, sugars, flour, cornstarch, orange juice, orange zest and salt in a large bowl.
 Mix well.
 Stir in blueberries.
 Spoon filling into pie crust; dot with butter.
 Place second crust over filling.
 Flute edges and cut slits to vent steam.

 - Bake at 400° for 40 minutes or until center is bubbly and crust is golden brown.
 Cool to room temperature before serving.
-Yield: 6-8 servings.